Actively Recruiting

 - For Module A: acute bone instability as assessed by imaging and surgeon evaluation

-- For Module C: current or recent (within 3 months) use of beta-blockers
+- For Module C: current or recent beta-blocker use within 3 months

-- For Module C: contraindications to beta-blocker use, including specific heart conditions, uncontrolled depression, unstable heart failure, hypotension, severe asthma or COPD, uncontrolled diabetes, symptomatic peripheral arterial disease, untreated pheochromocytoma, current use of certain heart medications, or presence of pacemaker
+- For Module C: contraindications to beta-blockers including severe bradycardia, heart block, uncontrolled depression, unstable angina, uncontrolled heart failure (NYHA III or IV), hypotension, severe asthma or COPD, uncontrolled diabetes, symptomatic peripheral arterial disease or Raynaud's syndrome, untreated pheochromocytoma, current use of certain calcium channel blockers or rhythm control agents, and presence of pacemaker

-- For Module D: cardiovascular disease limiting exercise readiness as judged by a cardiologist
+- For Module D: cardiovascular disease limiting exercise readiness as judged by cardiologist

 AI-Screening